nkantor1235467/DatabaseNormalizationAssignment/Report.md

 Here is the screenshot showing the Facilities table ![This image shows the PGadmin GUI.
 In the bottom panel is the Facilities table and in the panel above is the query used to create it.](/Facilities.png)

 ## Part 2:
+This part involved updating the 1NF tables created in the previous section to 2NF.
+This was necessary because the Facilities table created in the previous section had a column FacilityName which could be predicted by another column called FacilityID.
+This meant that the FacilityName column was redundant.